lironfarzam/FaceOne/README_MODEL_FILES.md

    - Pull the latest changes: `git pull`
    - Run the reassembly script again: `./reassemble_model_files.sh`

+3. If the model files are corrupted or invalid after reassembly:

+   - Use the `check_onnx.py` script to check ONNX files: `./check_onnx.py path/to/file.onnx`
+   - Download the models directly using the `download_models.py` script

-3. If you're still missing files, you may need to:
+4. If you're still missing files, you may need to:
    - Download the original model files from their source
    - Place them in the correct directories manually
    - Consider running the `split_and_upload.sh` script to contribute the missing files to the repository